 - Meanwhile, bring a large pot of salted water to a boil.
 Cook pasta to one minute less than package directions for “al dente”.

 - Divide pasta between bowls and ladle the soup over the top.
-Serve with grated Parmesan and Pecorino cheeses.
+Serve with grated cheeses.